Skip to contents

 MassSpecEngine

-The main R6 MassSpecEngine class object is created using the MassSpecEngine$new(), as shown below.
-The argument files can be used to add directly the set of mzML files.
-Note that the original vendor files were converted to mzML format using the convert_ms_files() function, which uses the msConvert command line from ProteoWizard.
+The R6 MassSpecEngine class object is created using MassSpecEngine$new(), as shown below.
+The analyses argument can be used to add the set of ms files directly.
+In this demonstration, we use mzML files.
+However, the original ms vendor files can also be used, but they will be converted to mzML format using msConvert from ProteoWizard in the background.

-# Create a MassSpecEngine from mzML files
+# Creates a MassSpecEngine from mzML files

-ms <- MassSpecEngine$new(files = files)
+ms <- MassSpecEngine$new(analyses = files)

 ms